Touhou Project: Print media

-Whispered Oracle of Hakurei Shrine is a manga written by ZUN and illustrated by multiple artists.
+Whispered Oracle of Hakurei Shrine is the seventh official fanbook, published by Kadokawa on April 1, 2025.
 It is written from the perspective of Reimu Hakurei, and features O-mikuji slips for every character that has appeared in the series so far (excluding the PC-98 era).
-It began serialization April 1, 2025 on Kadokawa's website.

 Development

-The Touhou Project is a one-man project by Jun'ya Ōta (usually under the pseudonym ZUN), who does all the graphics, music, and programming alone for the bullet hell games, with the exceptions of the portrait art in Fairy Wars, which was done by Makoto Hirasaka.
+Touhou Project is a one-man project by Jun'ya Ōta (usually under the pseudonym ZUN), who does all the graphics, music, and programming alone for the bullet hell games, with the exceptions of the portrait art in Fairy Wars, which was done by Makoto Hirasaka.
 The fighting games, Immaterial and Missing Power, Scarlet Weather Rhapsody, Touhou Hisōtensoku, Hopeless Masquerade, Urban Legend in Limbo, and Antinomy of Common Flowers, were dual efforts with Twilight Frontier, in which ZUN wrote the music and story, and Twilight Frontier created the art and gameplay.

 ZUN's first interest in developing video games came during his high school years.
 While most shoot 'em up games utilise a military or science fiction theme, ZUN wanted a game with a miko main character, and a Shinto aesthetic.
 ZUN was part of his school's orchestra club, and originally wanted to create music for video games.
 He went to college, hoping to compose music for fighting games, since they were popular at the time due to Street Fighter II.
 As he did not know anybody else who was making games that he could put his music in, he made his own games for this purpose, which led to the first Touhou Project game, Highly Responsive to Prayers, being released in 1996.
 The first game was originally intended as a practice in programming.
-The Touhou Project only became a shooting game series from the second game onwards, because the popularity of shooting games had revived due to RayForce and ZUN had long been a fan of such games.
+Touhou Project only became a shooting game series from the second game onwards, because the popularity of shooting games had revived due to RayForce and ZUN had long been a fan of such games.
 ZUN remarked how the general theme and direction of Touhou only started coming together in the sixth game, Embodiment of Scarlet Devil.

 ZUN develops his games with Visual Studio, Adobe Photoshop, and Cubase, according to his interview in Bohemian Archive in Japanese Red.
-For the development of Fossilized Wonders, ZUN has incorporated images generated by artificial intelligence into the game.
+For the development of Fossilized Wonders, ZUN incorporated images generated by artificial intelligence into the game, a decision some Touhou fans criticized.
+However, he stated that his reason of using AI generated images had to do with the game's plot, and affirmed a negative stance against generative AI in art.